COVID-19 and Kids: What to Know About Multisystem Inflammatory Syndrome in Children

 “We thought these cases might have something to do with COVID,” says Dr. Steven Kernie, chief of pediatric critical care medicine at NewYork-Presbyterian Morgan Stanley Children’s Hospital.
 “But some patients were testing positive for COVID, some were not.
 It wasn’t until we got a bunch of patients and we were able to conduct antibody testing on all of them that we found out everyone who had these symptoms also had a history of COVID exposure.”

-Health Matters talked to Dr. Kernie to learn the latest details about the emerging illness and what parents need to look for in their children.
+Health Matters talked to Dr. Kernie to learn the latest details about MIS-C and what parents need to look for in their children.

 What is an inflammatory syndrome?

 An inflammatory syndrome occurs when the immune system becomes overactive.
 In this case, the body releases cytokines [proteins that help regulate the body’s immune response], which help mediate a high fever.
 It’s a natural response to infection.
 But in this case, there seems to be an overreaction to the infection, which happens sometimes after viral infections.
-As the body is learning to become immune to the virus, it overactivates the immune system.
+As the body is learning to become immune to the virus, the immune system becomes overactive.
 That’s what we think is going on here.

 What symptoms should parents be on the lookout for?